 Sock Puppet Robots

 Turn old socks into whimsical robot puppets by adding googly eyes and felt shapes.
-These puppets make storytelling even more fun and are perfect for a rainy afternoon.
+These puppets make storytelling even more fun and are perfect for a rainy afternoon, or even as a birthday party craft for 7-year-olds.

 Bright and Bold Recycled Robots